 The compounds in essential oils need to be preserved, and kept away from light, heat, air, and moisture.
 The longer the oils are exposed to air, the more chances that the oxygen begins to break down and change the chemical makeup of the oil.
 The best place for storage of oils longer than a year is the fridge.

 Essential oils can be flammable, and should be kept clear of open flame, spark, or fire hazards.

 What type of essential oils do I, Being Fibro Mom, use?

-There are many different types of essential oils to help relieve fibromyalgia symptoms, but here are the main oils recommended for fibromyalgia.
+There are many different types of essential oils to help relieve fibromyalgia symptoms, please read my article Using Essential Oils for Fibromyalgia.

 doTERRA Homepage | doTERRA Essential Oils. (n.d.).
 Retrieved from http://doterra.com/US/en/